ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/custom_model.md

 @newmodel PCSAFT PCSAFTModel PCSAFTParam
 ```

-2. We define some functions to inform how the model obtains their parameters, what are their references, and if we need to perform any reescaling, combining or renaming of input parameters:
+2. We define some functions to inform how the model obtains their parameters, what are their references, and if we need to perform any rescaling, combining or renaming of input parameters:
 ```julia
 # Use this function if you want to provide default parameters for your new model.
 # Those locations are relative to the default database location.